-As can be seen in Fig. 9, both the transmission efficiency and achievable net data rate was significantly improved throughout the various component refinements.
+As can be seen in Fig. 10, both the transmission efficiency and achievable net data rate was significantly improved throughout the various component refinements.
 The presented overall data rate of 6.34 bit/s is much higher than shown in the original setup or any other comparable biocompatible testbed (max.
 1.6 bit/s in [7]) for molecular communication.

 Data transmission is severely influenced by channel length.
-As shown, an increased channel length causes stronger burst deterioration and requires either an increased injection volume or an increased data rate.
+As shown, an increased channel length causes stronger burst deterioration and requires either an increased injection volume or a reduced data rate.
 The system therefore has to be specifically adapted or trained for a given transmission channel.
-Scenarios with a significantly changing channel would therefore require a sophisticated adaptive communication protocol.
+Nonetheless, for the example of a doubled distance, data transmission with an overall data rate of 5.19 bit/s was still possible.
+Scenarios with a significantly changing channel require a sophisticated adaptive communication protocol.
 Data transmission in very long channels would benefit from a relay system.